mbruchet/SunScape/README.Authentication.md

 - User Notification: Notify the user via email when their password has been changed, and provide a way to report it if the change was not initiated by them.

 Implementing a "Forgot Password" function requires careful consideration of security and usability to ensure that users can easily recover access to their accounts without compromising their security.

+## Login with recovery Code
+In a Blazor web application, authentication using recovery codes is an additional security method used in multi-factor authentication (MFA) processes.
+Here are the key points to consider:

+- Principle: Recovery codes are unique, one-time use codes.
+They are typically generated when setting up two-factor authentication (2FA) for a user account.
+These codes are intended to be used in case the user loses access to their second factor of authentication (such as a mobile phone).
+- Implementation in Blazor: To implement authentication with a recovery code in a Blazor application, you first need to enable and configure 2FA for your application.
+This usually involves using an identity framework, like ASP.NET Core Identity, which supports 2FA and the generation of recovery codes.
+- Code Generation: When a user enables 2FA, recovery codes are generated and should be saved by the user.
+ASP.NET Core Identity can be used to generate these codes when activating 2FA for a user account.
+- Using Codes: If access to the second factor is lost, the user can enter a recovery code during the login attempt to authenticate.
+Each code can only be used once, thus enhancing security.
+- Secure Storage: It is crucial to store recovery codes securely, as access to them can allow someone to bypass 2FA.
+Users must keep them in a safe place, separate from their usual authentication devices.
+- Renewal of Codes: After using a recovery code, it is recommended to generate and provide the user with a new set of codes to prevent running out of available codes.
+- Best Practices: Encourage users to regenerate and securely save new recovery codes periodically and whenever they suspect their codes might have been compromised.

+In summary, integrating recovery codes into the authentication of a Blazor application adds an important layer of security, allowing users to regain access to their account in case they lose their second factor of authentication.
+It's essential to implement this feature securely and to educate users on the secure management of their recovery codes.